Add virtual machines hosted on VMware vCloud

 - In User Name and Password, enter vCloud authentication credentials.
 User names should have the format username@vcloudorganization.

 - Deep Security Manager will verify the connection to the cloud resources and display a summary of the import action.
 Click Finish.

-The VMware vCloud resources now appear in the Deep Security Manager under their own branch on the Computers page.
+The VMware vCloud resources now appear in the Deep Security Manager under their own branch on Computers.

 Import computers from a VMware vCloud Air data center

 - In the Deep Security Manager, go to the Computers section, right-click Computers in the navigation panel and select Add vCloud Account to display the Add vCloud Account wizard.

 - Enter a Name and Description of the vCloud Air data center you are adding.
 (These are only used for display purposes in the Deep Security Manager.)

 Enter the Address of the vCloud Air data center.

 To determine the address of the vCloud Air data center:

 - Log in to your vCloud Air portal.